cxa/Piz/README.md

   let files = piz.files

   // check if a file available
-  let isFileExisting = piz.containsFile("path/to/file.ext")
+  let isFileExisting = piz.contains(file: "path/to/file.ext")

   // get data from a file
-  let data = piz.dataForFile("path/to/file.ext")
+  let data = piz.data(forFile: "path/to/file.ext")

   // or if you like subscription let data = piz["path/to/file.ext"]
 }